marcelinollano/energymonitor/README.md

 bash ./SAP.sh
 ```

 Finally, you can also run the iOS app by opening the project under the `App` folder on XCode and building it.
-The iOS simulator will open with the app ready to rock.
+It will throw some warnings but do not worry, the iOS simulator will open with the app ready to rock.
+I  modified the app from [Joseph Lee Hoffman's work](http://josephleehoffman.com/ios-development) removing screens and adding a periodical refresh of the TableView.

 Here is a quick demo of the end result: